odoo/odoo/doc/reference/mobile.rst

 How to use it?
 ==============

-Just like the Odoo Web Framework the Mobile API can be used anywhere by getting the object from **web_mobile.rpc**
+Just like the Odoo Web Framework, the Mobile API can be used anywhere by getting the object from **web_mobile.rpc**

 .. image:: images/odoo_mobile_api.png